Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Introduction

-In this paper, we focus on the problem of \textit{semi-supervised node classification}, which is also most GNN models are designed for.
-We observed that most existing researches attempt to design more effective GNN models, while the quality of the input data has not received much attention.
-However, \textit{data quality}~\footnote{Here, data quality is problem-specific.
-Given a GNN model and a specific problem, high data quality means that the GNN model produces good output for the problem on the input data.
-In this paper, we discuss data quality with respect to the node classification problem.} and model quality can be equally important for good performance.
+In this paper, we focus on \textit{semi-supervised node classification}, which is the task that most GNN models are designed for.
+Most existing works propose more effective GNN models, but the quality of the input data has not received much attention.
+However, \textit{data quality}\footnote{We adopt a task-specific definition of data quality.
+Given a GNN model and a specific problem, high data quality means that the GNN model achieves good performance for the problem on the input data.
+In this paper, we discuss data quality w.r.t. the node classification problem.} and model quality can be equally important for good performance.
 For example, if the input graph contains only \textit{intra-class edges} (i.e., edges connecting nodes from the same class) and no \textit{inter-class edges} (i.e., edges connecting nodes from different classes), node classification can achieve perfect accuracy with only one training sample from each connected component.
-Moreover, classification tasks are usually easier with more training samples.
+Moreover, classification are usually easier with more training samples.

-At first glance, data quality (i.e., the quality of the input graph structure and training nodes) is the fixed problem input and cannot be improved.
-However, we observed that existing GNN models already achieve good classification accuracy, and thus their outputs can actually be used to update the input data to improve its quality.
+At first glance, data quality is fixed with the input data to a problem and cannot be improved.
+However, we observed that existing GNN models already achieve good classification accuracy, and thus their outputs can be used to update the input data to improve its quality.
 Then, the GNN models can be trained on the improved data to achieve better performance.
-We call this idea \textbf{self-enhanced GNN} and propose two algorithms under this framework, namely \textbf{topology update (TU)} and \textbf{training node augmentation (TNA)}.
+We call this idea \textbf{self-enhanced GNN} (SEG) and propose two algorithms under this framework, namely \textbf{topology update (TU)} and \textbf{training node augmentation (TNA)}.